The-BFG/AllYouNeedForPrivacy/README.md

 # AllYouNeedForPrivacy
-generic script for manage easily gpg key and
+generic script for manage easily gpg key and script for encrypt and decryp file or text.